KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Data Transfers

 - Glacier
-  - Storage
   - Data Retrieval times, the longer the retrieval time the more cost savings

----

 ### Snowball Pricing

-- PB-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.
+- Petabyte-scale data transport solution that uses secure technology (snowball) to transfer large amounts of data into and out of the AWS cloud.

 - Service fee per job
   - Snowball 50TB: \$200